 There are a number of different types of units in the trust, some of which distribute income in priority to the common units and due to this fact are projected to pay a slightly lower return.
 In addition, the priority units are more likely to receive their distribution than the common units.
 See the waterfall diagram and the pie chart to get a better understanding of why the priority units are thought to be more likely to receive their distributions.

 If you are a cautious investor and you select the prioritized units you will receive your income in priority to the managers and their families who are all invested in the common units.
-As of January 2nd, 2019.
-The prioritized units have been distributed 6.65%*.
+As of January 2nd, 2020.
+The prioritized units have been distributed 6.46%*.
 If projected ahead on an annualized basis.
-The common units have been hitting their target of 8%* since May of 2018.
+Common units targeted to return 8%* for 2020.

 - View an explanation of the types of units here